 - adequately drained

-- paved with concrete, mineral asphalt, or situated on clean sand underneath the roosts or perches
+- paved with concrete or mineral asphalt, or have clean sand underneath the roosts or perches

 - occupied by no more than 10 fowls or poultry.